Remotely piloted aircraft

 A de-ice / anti-ice system is installed to minimise ice accumulation on the aircraft.

-The drone also features detect and avoid (DAA) system and has the ability to withstand bird and lightning strikes.
+The drone also features a detect and avoid (DAA) system and has the ability to withstand bird and lightning strikes.

 Command and control software